cda-tum/mqt-ddsim/README.md

 ## Getting Started

-DDSIM bundled with the provider and backends for Qiskit is available via [PyPi](https://pypi.org/project/mqt.ddsim/) as wheel for Linux, Windows and macOS.
+DDSIM bundled with the provider and backends for Qiskit is available via [PyPI](https://pypi.org/project/mqt.ddsim/) for Linux, macOS, and Windows.

 ```console
 (venv) $ pip install mqt.ddsim